 Tiled HTML5 Canvas Multiplayer Drawing

-There are far too may tutorials out there describing how to create a NodeJS app which either involves real time chat or drawing.
-A couple of years back I was amazed at how easy it was to write 12 lines of JavaScript code, chuck in a <canvas> element with some mousemove listeners in a page and type node server.js and away it goes!
+Far too many tutorials describe creating a NodeJS app involving real-time chat or drawing.
+A couple of years back, I was amazed at how easy it was to write 12 lines of JavaScript code, chuck in a <canvas> element with some mouse move listeners on a page and type node server.js and away it goes!

-Since then I’ve always thought it would be cool to extend the size of the drawing space to become an unlimited sized canvas?
-Well that’s what I hope to have working soon.
+Since then, I’ve always thought it would be cool to extend the size of the drawing space to become an unlimited-sized canvas.
+Well, I hope to have that working soon.

-Initially I set about writing a JavaScript HTML5 canvas map framework to allow tiles to be requested and drawn on screen but this involved inventing up coordinate systems, panning animations and dealing with tile grid boundaries.
-It got quite complex all while I was thinking there must be a JavaScript library already for this!
+Initially, I set about writing a JavaScript HTML5 canvas map framework to allow tiles to be requested and drawn on the screen.
+However, this involved inventing coordinate systems, panning animations and dealing with tile grid boundaries.
+It got pretty complex, and I thought there must be a JavaScript library already for this!
 Most JavaScript mapping libraries render <img>tags in a mosaic fashion and animate the CSS ‘top’, ‘left’ or translate(x,y) properties coupled with event listeners to give the effect of a scrollable map.
-This won’t work for a drawing app where the user should be interacting with one single canvas where shapes and lines can be drawn on efficiently.
-The only library I could find was OpenLayers 3 which supports map tile rendering on a single canvas element.
+This won’t work for a drawing app where users should interact with one canvas where shapes and lines can be drawn efficiently.
+The only library I could find was OpenLayers 3, which supports map tile rendering on a single canvas element.

-The canvas element will span the entire browser screen and gets divided up into tiles which can be retrieved and saved from a server using a RESTful API.
-This might be a great opportunity to experiment with the new HTTP/2 (formerly known as SPDY) server implementations as it may enable the ability to request a region and receive a range of adjacent tiles all in one response rather than requesting each one.
-I am currently using a small Java JAX-RS 2.0 implementation in Tomcat but might switch to a more productive framework such as Rails or Python Flask.
+The canvas element will span the entire browser screen and get divided into tiles that can be retrieved and saved from a server using a RESTful API.
+This might be an excellent opportunity to experiment with the new HTTP/2 (formerly known as SPDY) server implementations.
+It may enable the ability to request a region and receive a range of adjacent tiles in one response rather than asking each one.
+I currently use a small Java JAX-RS 2.0 implementation in Tomcat but might switch to a more productive framework such as Rails or Python/Flask.

-With GET and PUT operations working, hopefully there will be a working prototype for people to try out very soon in the browser.
+With GET and PUT operations working, hopefully, a working prototype in the browser will be available very soon for people to try out.